shany4/AI-Projects/README.md

 # AI_Project
-The projects I did when I took Udacity Artificial Intelligent Nanodegree
+The projects I did when I took Artificial Intelligence and Specializations Nanodegree Program from Udacity